afshars/SOM-square/README.md

 # Self-Organizing Map (SOM) for Fashion MNIST Dataset
 # by Sara Afshar

-This repository contains an implementation of a Self-Organizing Map (SOM) for the Fashion MNIST dataset.
-The SOM is used to cluster and visualize the patterns in the dataset.
+This project implements a Self-Organizing Map (SOM) from scratch for clustering and visualizing patterns in the Fashion MNIST dataset.
+The manual implementation demonstrates the step-by-step training process of SOM without relying on external libraries.
+It showcases how SOM can be used to organize and interpret high-dimensional data.
+The visualization of the trained SOM illustrates how different fashion items are grouped together based on their features.
+This project is ideal for those interested in understanding the inner workings of SOM and neural network-based clustering techniques.

 ## Project Structure